SOMCA/hot-pepper/software/lightpowertool/README.md

 **LightPowertool** is a software to measure automatically the energy consumption of electronic devices.
-This software has been developed to have a single and simple Yoctopuce tool to measure the energy consumption of a connected device, for a given during time.
+This software has been developed to have a simply measure the energy consumption of a connected device, for a given during time (for example, a smartphone).

 ***Notice***: **LightPowertool** is a light version of the powerfull [FxOS-Powertool](https://github.com/JonHylands/fxos-powertool) program.
-We are NOT affliated to Mozilla.
+We are NOT affliated with Mozilla.

 ## How to use it ?